 Once the shares are listed and the first trade takes place, a new price is set for that particular stock.

 So when a buyer agrees to purchase the stock at a certain price that the seller has asked for, that price becomes the LTP (Last Traded Price) of the stock (Supply and Demand, as explained in detail in article no. 1).
 Now, if you want to buy that stock, you will have to set a price close to the LTP.
 The LTP at the end of the market time will be the closing price of the stock for that day.

-Things Required to Invest in the Secondary Market
+What You Need to Invest in the Secondary Market of Nepal

 Although this has already been discussed in my previous post, I’m going to share it again because you must have these things to invest in the secondary market.